TobiasDuswald/bdm-angiogenesis-reproducer/README.md

 In the first step, you'll need to install the packages listed in 3.1 and 3.2.
 Note that you must install the pip packages in the same environment as BioDynaMo uses.
-Afterwards you may run
+Afterwards, you may run
 ```bash
 ./run-experiments.sh
 ```